mikestreety/mikestreety/app/content/blog/2025/2025-10-11-shower-thoughts.md

 > Have you ever walked in a "space" of the earth that no human has before?

-Doesn't matter what is actually under your feed, but has a human ever been to that lat/long before?
+Doesn't matter what is actually under your feet, but has a human ever been to that lat/long before?